 The portfolio category on the LIMS website is meant for People in the Admin department of the Medical school.
 Admins are authorized to restrict and provide access to enable only a limited number of people to handle & access data.

-Users can be added and removed easily without additional time-consuming formalities and on a real-time basis.
-User details and new applications are stored in the Shared with me section of Portfolio.
+A modern LIMS system manages users easily without additional time-consuming formalities and on a real-time basis.
+User details and new applications are stored in Portfolio’s Shared with me section.

 The MSPE builder feature of LIMS has the entire collection of all the students and the different courses available.
 We can select any number of students & courses to generate MSPE letters for them.